ISO27001:2022

 • contracts are in place and signed and legally enforceable

-What are examples of the information security responsibilities that remain valid after termination or change of employment?
+Examples of the information security responsibilities that remain valid after termination or change of employment

 The information security responsibilities that remain valid after termination or change of employment vary depending on the organisation and the employee’s role.
 However, some common responsibilities include: